JasonToups/algorithms-the-game/README.md

 Fork & clone this repo down & spin it up in your Integrated Development Environment & pick a challenge to solve yourself.
 Maybe duplicate the folder for a challenge & remove the working parts of the functions to solve them yourself.

-## Social Links
-Connect with me on these platforms:
-- [LinkedIn](https://www.linkedin.com/in/jasontoups/) - where I get social
-- [Dev.to](https://dev.to/jasontoups) - where I write about algorithms
-- [CodePen](https://codepen.io/JasonToups) - where I host my algos, so you can play with them
-- [StackOverflow](https://stackoverflow.com/users/4761122/jason-toups) - where I stand on the shoulders of giants

 ## Developer Resources
 ### VS Code Plugins